LGBT Health Inequalities

 If you are a young person the most important thing is to get support.
 By accepting yourself and accessing an LGBT youth group you will be able to challenge your isolation and access support and help for most of the issues that you are facing.

 If you are a parent, recent US research has found that the risks facing LGBT young people can be significantly reduced if parents modify the way they respond to their children: being neutral or even only mildly rejecting can have a positive effect; the more supportive you are and help your child build their resilience the less at risk your child will be.
 For more information see the Parent's Section.

 If you are a worker, look at the power point presentation on agencies below and encourage your agency to follow the recommendations.

-Lesbian, gay, bisexual and transgender (LGBT) young people experience health problems in the same way that any young person might.
-However, because of homophobia and transphobia, there are specific health inequalities which face LGBT youth.
-Three areas are particularly affected:
+LGBT young people experience health problems in the same way that any young person might.
+However, because of homophobia and transphobia, there are specific health inequalities which some LGBT young people face.
+Three areas can be particularly affected:

 LGBT young people are more likely to experience mental health problems; this includes depression, anxiety, self-harm, attempted suicide, phobias, and eating disorders.